RSDKModding/RSDKv3-Decompilation/README.md

 * Go into the repo you just cloned with `cd Sonic-CD-11-Decompilation`
 * Then run `make CXXFLAGS=-O2 CXX=x86_64-w64-mingw32-g++ STATIC=1 -j5` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)

-## Mac:
-* Clone the repo, then follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project
-* or grab a prebuilt executable from the releases section

 ## Linux:
 * To setup your build enviroment and library dependecies run the following commands:
 * Ubuntu (Mint, Pop!_OS, etc...): `sudo apt install build-essential git libsdl2-dev libvorbis-dev libogg-dev libtheora-dev`